What business insurance do I need?

 What is IR35?

 Any contractor deemed to be caught by this legislation will be liable to full taxation on their dividends, thus negating the primary tax benefit of operating via a limited company.
-Consequently, it is imperative that you review the IR35 position of each contract that you undertake.

 Do MyAccountant.co.uk offer contract reviews?

 We are unable to provide any legally binding judgements; however, our specialist partner Qdos Contractor offers a comprehensive IR35 advisory service and free contract review with an IR35 insurance policy.